Italian fashion

 Italian fashion is linked to the most generalized concept of "Made in Italy", a merchandise brand expressing excellence of creativity and craftsmanship.
-Italian luxury goods are renowned for the quality of the textiles and the elegance and refinement of their construction.
-Many French, British and American high-top luxury brands (such as Chanel, Dior, Hermès and the main line of Ralph Lauren) also rely on Italian craft factories, located in highly specialized areas in the metropolitan area of Naples and in the centre-north of Italy (Tuscany, Marche, Veneto, Lombardy and Piedmont), to produce parts of their apparel and accessories.
+Many French, British, and American high-top luxury brands (such as Chanel, Dior, Hermès, and the main line of Ralph Lauren) also rely on Italian craft factories, located in highly specialized areas in the metropolitan area of Naples and in the centre-north of Italy (Tuscany, Marche, Veneto, Lombardy, and Piedmont), to produce parts of their apparel and accessories.

 The nonprofit association that co-ordinates and promotes the development of Italian fashion is the National Chamber of Italian Fashion (Camera Nazionale della Moda Italiana), now led by Carlo Capasa.
 It was set up in 1958 in Rome, is now settled in Milan and represents all the highest cultural values of Italian fashion.
 This association has pursued a policy of organisational support aimed at the knowledge, promotion and development of fashion through high-profile events in Italy and abroad.
-The talent of young, creative fashion is also promoted in Italy, as in the annual ITS (International Talent Support Awards) young fashion designer competition in Trieste.
+Young and upcoming designers are also promoted in Italy, as in the annual ITS (International Talent Support Awards) young fashion designer competition in Trieste.